 No one has ever used a PAC this way in New York State.
 Warren’s potential crimes are unprecedented.
-If the PAC is determined to be an illegal committee, Warren could face additional charges, such as scheme to defraud.
 The electorate was potentially defrauded, as well as donors who may not have known they were being used to exceed legal limits.
-In addition, charges of filing a false instrument could apply to each of the filings the PAC made with the Board of Elections.

 A person is guilty of violating election laws if their conduct is “willful and knowingly.”
 Willful is the act of doing something intentionally, purposefully and stubbornly.
 Knowingly signifies the defendant knew the conduct was illegal and still engaged in the act.
 Warren is an attorney who has been engaged in politics and elections her entire career.
 The filings show she exercised operational control of the PAC, as indicated through multiple personal expenditures.
 Dozens of expenditures over numerous public filings indicates a flagrant pattern of behavior.
 The rules for authorized and unauthorized committees are posted multiple times on the Board of Elections website, and on the PAC registration form itself.

 If authorities don't investigate this matter, there's nothing stopping any candidate for office from opening multiple committees, which would obliterate donation limits and coordination rules.

 NYS Election Law 14-126(6)